markkampe/Alarm/README.md

 # Arduino house monitoring board

-Alarm systems are simple: buy a $80 box, hook it up to a control panel, a battery, the bells, and some NC-sensor loops ... and you've got it.
+Old-school alarm systems are simple: buy a $80 box, hook it up to a control panel, a battery, the bells, and some NC-sensor loops ... and you've got it.
 But when the system won't arm (because something is open) it can take a while to find the offending sensor.
-Similarly, it the alarm was triggered, I would like to know from where.
+Similarly, if the alarm was triggered, I would like to know from where.
+This is the situation we found ourselves in when we bought our first home (in 1978).

-I had (for decades) wanted an alarm status panel that showed, on a house map, the status of every instrumented door/window/sensor, and (if the system had been armed) which sensors had been triggered.
+I long wanted an alarm status panel that showed, on a house map, the status of every instrumented door/window/sensor, and (if the system had been armed) which sensors had been triggered.

+> Today I could have a much better system (e.g. based on Ring) for $400
+> and two days of work.
+>
+> Even twenty years ago the alarm system could have been a web-server
+> with status indications and an event log.
+>
+> But I grew up in the 60's and had wanted to build this for a long time.

+*Damn the obsolescence!
+Full speed ahead!*

 I am not a hardware guy, but I eventually decided that the most appropriate technology was an Arduino and a bunch of shift registers:
    - dozens of sensors (NO or NC) are each connected to a shift register input
    - corresponding (tri-color LED) indicators are each connected to a shift register output
    - digital outputs for four zone status relays (entries, exterior, breakage, interior)